ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

 #### Start the rabbitmq message broker

-Follow the [rabbitmq guidlines ](<link to the guidelines>) to configure and start the rabbitmq message broker.
+Follow the [rabbitmq guidelines ](<link to the guidelines>) to configure and start the rabbitmq message broker.

 #### Send a request